Sonya-M/jobbook/README.md

 # Project description

-JobBook is a React app for viewing and creating reports about candidates and their job applications in various companies.
+An app for viewing, creating and editing reports about candidates and their job applications in various companies (final BIT project refactored, with more features added)

+- SAP written in React.js
+- support for all CRUD operations